NatanHerzog/statics-matlab/CHAPTER-2/ch2_plan.md

 This operation multiplies every element in the vector `a` by 3 for you.
 Similarly, we can divide every element by 3 by simply applying $\frac{1}{3}$ as follows: `b = (1/3)*a` returns $$ b = \begin{bmatrix}0.3333 & 0.6666 & 1 \end{bmatrix} $$

-And finally, we can go over dot products in MATLAB!
+And finally, we can go over dot and cross products in MATLAB!
 Hopefully this is where you start to recognize how much easier your life can be.

 When done by hand, a dot product entails multiplying corresponding components of the two vectors together and then taking the sum of all the multiples.
 For example: